Calculating NDVI directly from xarray DataArrays

 2. Safe Type Casting

-Raw satellite products (Sentinel-2 L2A, Landsat 9 SR) typically ship as uint16.
-Performing subtraction on unsigned integers causes wrap-around underflow (e.g., 50 - 100 becomes 65486).
-Casting to float32 before arithmetic prevents this while keeping memory overhead minimal. float64 is unnecessary for NDVI’s -1 to 1 range and doubles RAM consumption during lazy graph construction.
+Raw satellite products (Sentinel-2 L2A, Landsat Collection 2) typically ship as uint16.
+Performing subtraction on unsigned integers causes wrap-around underflow: 50 - 100 becomes 65486 instead of -50.
+Casting to float32 before arithmetic prevents this while keeping memory overhead minimal compared to float64.
+For NDVI’s output range of -1 to 1, float32 provides more than adequate precision.

 3. Division-by-Zero Handling

-Satellite scenes often contain padding, scan gaps, or 0 values in both NIR and Red channels.
+Satellite scenes contain padding, scan gaps, or fill pixels where both NIR and Red bands equal zero.
 Direct division produces NaN or Inf, which can break downstream aggregations.
-Using ndvi.where(denominator != 0, np.nan) explicitly masks invalid pixels while preserving the original coordinate grid.
+The .where(denominator != 0, other=np.nan) call explicitly masks these invalid pixels while preserving the original coordinate grid.
 The subsequent .clip(-1, 1) enforces physical bounds, catching any floating-point drift or calibration artifacts.

 4. Metadata Preservation